 The mixture in SBC supports anaerobic oxidation conditions and delivers oxygen (soluble sulfates) for long-term biological oxidation under anaerobic conditions.
-SBC contains several soluble sulfur salts each with a different purpose.
-Magnesium sulfate (epsom salts) provides the main source of sulfate electron acceptors as well as magnesium, which is essential for cell growth and function.
-Other sulfur compounds in the mixture help to achieve and maintain the proper redox conditions for anaerobic oxidation of petroleum compounds by sulfate reduction.
+SBC contains several soluble sulfur salts, each with a different purpose.
+Magnesium sulfate (Epsom salts) provides the main source of sulfate electron acceptors and magnesium, essential for cell growth and function.
+Other sulfur compounds in the mixture help to achieve and maintain the proper redox conditions for the anaerobic oxidation of petroleum compounds by sulfate reduction.
 During anaerobic oxidation, the petroleum utilize the oxygen on the sulfate to convert to harmless carbon dioxide and water.

-SBC has advantages over other formulations used for bioremediation in that it provides soluble sulfates and compounds that help develop and promote the necessary redox conditions to sustain oxidation by sulfate reduction.
+SBC has advantages over other formulations used for bioremediation.
+It provides soluble sulfates and compounds that help develop and promote the necessary redox conditions to sustain oxidation by sulfate reduction.
 SBC is ideally suited for the treatment of BTEX, and MTBE, as well as naphthalene and other PAHs.

 - Weidemeier et al., 1999, Natural Attenuation of Fuels and Chlorinated Solvents in the Subsurface, John Wiley and Sons, New York.